Baby Nursery Ideas

-Setting up the nursery for the new addition in your life is a delightful endeavour.
+Setting up the nursery for the new addition in your life is a delightful endeavor.
 You are creating the second environment for your little one.
 Although your baby’s nursery won’t be as comfortable as your womb, it will definitely be more fun to set up.
 But where do you start with so much choice?
-We’ve put together our best baby nursery ideas and tips so that you can enjoy preparing for the arrival of your little one.
+We’ve put together our best baby nursery decor ideas and some baby nursery tips so that you can enjoy preparing for the arrival of your little one.

 Essential Baby Furniture

 The biggest hit to your budget when it comes to setting up your baby’s nursery is the furniture.
 It’s easy to get carried away when you see a gorgeous bassinet that goes along with the princess theme of the girl’s nursery that you were going for.
 However, although there are convincing arguments on the merits of a bassinet, your baby will grow out of it in four months – a pretty short life for a piece of furniture that doesn’t come cheap.
 Opt instead for a value for money baby cot that meets all of the safety standards.

 Best baby nursery ideas should include a comfortable armchair or rocking chair.
 The rocking motion can be both soothing and stimulating to babies when feeding and comforting late at night.
 Like baby cots, you can easily find a rocking chair that abides by safety standards but won’t break the bank.

 Lastly, a changing table or place to change baby is essential.
 A cost-savvy method is securing a changing pad frame onto a regular dresser.
 You can still use the regular dresser once your child grows out of his or her nappies.

 Your baby’s safety is your number one priority.
 So baby proofing the nursery should take precedence over how pretty it looks.
 When your baby is a newborn, the most important items to baby proof are the cot and your changing table.